 9. Spark plug replacement

-The spark plugs are used to ignite the fuel and air inside your petrol-run engine.
-If they are overdue for replacement, your fuel consumption can increase and your car may struggle to run as smoothly as it once did.
+The spark plugs ignite the fuel and air inside your petrol-run engine.
+If they’re overdue for replacement, your fuel consumption can increase, and your car may struggle to run as smoothly as it once did.

 10. AC compressor replacement

 The AC compressor is a vital component of the air-conditioning system that pressurises and circulates the refrigerant.
 When the AC compressor fails or becomes faulty, it can result in a loss of cooling capability.

 Although it can sometimes last for years and years without needing to be replaced, the chances it will fail generally increase after your car has driven over 150,000 kilometres.

 What are the common costs of car repairs?